Gates Foundation Grand Challenge

 EP

-Healing for Gaza is your best match — they deliver emergency obstetric care and safe delivery in active conflict zones, fully Zakat-eligible, MMR 1,047.
+Healing for Gaza is your best match — they deliver emergency obstetric care and safe delivery in active conflict zones, fully Zakat-eligible.
 Would you like to proceed to donate?

 Yes.
 I want to donate for $100.